chensole/happyrabbit.github.com/_posts/2014-11-4-HuiToHui.markdown

 time: '12:12'
 ---

 <li>The best way to predict future is to create it.
-But is is the thing only God can do.</li>
+But it is the thing only God can do.</li>

 <li>We see what we want to see which is why we are stupid.</li>